Skip to Content

 British Isles Cruise – Packing List: Clothes

-For a 7 night British Isles cruise I would recommend packing the following quantity of each item:
+For a 7-night British Isles cruise, I would recommend packing the following:

 Pack More Underwear Than You Think You’ll Need!

-I’d always recommend packing at least 7 sets of underwear/socks and would suggest that you pack more than this.
+I’d always recommend packing at least seven sets of underwear/socks and would suggest that you pack more than this.

 Underwear is very easy to wash using a travel wash and can be hung in the bathroom to dry.